cartheur/wireless-power-laboratory/README.md

 ![hp5480-view](/media/connections.jpg "The instrument in operation")

-This repository contains the following:
+An explanation of the code and how it is used is the following:

 	ctl5480/	: Remote-control program for the 5480.
 			  Interactive terminal/line-at-a-time program to be run from a unix shell.